 Research Front: Mechanisms of Ebola Virus Infection

 There’s nothing quite like a deadly disease to excite the science writer.
-The news, just weeks ago as I write this, that the Ebola virus is now “airborne”—meaning it no longer needs close contact with the bodily fluids of an infected host to jump to a fresh host—is pretty scary.
+The finding, just weeks ago as I write this, that the Ebola virus apparently displayed airborne transmission from pigs to non-human primates—meaning it did not require close contact with the bodily fluids of an infected host to jump to a fresh host—is pretty scary.
 And the counter, at about the same time, that the rise in hemorrhagic diseases such as Ebola, Marburg and Lassa reflects emerging diagnoses rather than emerging diseases, is scant comfort.
 So how are things going in the search to understand pathogens like Ebola virus?

 A current area of research concentration on Ebola virus recently tripped the sensors of the Thomson Reuters Research Front database.
 These Research Fronts represent discrete areas of related research, identified entirely through automated analysis of citation patterns in the published literature—specifically, analysis of papers that are frequently cited together, or “co-cited.”
 Each front consists of a “core” of co-cited foundational papers along with the subsequent reports that have cited the core.